EinBaum/FakeChat/README.md

 ###Features

-This AddOn can add chat messages to your chat that look like they are real messages.
+This Addon can add chat messages to your chat that look like they are real messages.

 - Make it look like you are whispering someone (they will not receive the message even if online)
 - Make a fake person whisper you with pre-programmed messages when pressing a hotkey